Glossary for Incendium

 Warrior Maidens of Cumae—a colony of fearsome women warriors, whose society is matriarchal.
 They keep men as slaves, primarily for sexual pleasure and breeding.
 Arista, the friend of Gemma and the target of Troy’s assassination assignment, was one of these maidens.

 Wormholes—tunnels in space which allow for reasonably safe transporting.
-Wormholes are naturally occurring phenomenon and bend to avoid meteors or other bodies that might otherwise collide with a vessel in motion.
+Wormholes are naturally occuring phenomenon and bend to avoid meteors or other bodies that might otherwise collide with a vessel in motion.
 Known wormholes are mapped, numbered and monitored for traffic to minimize potential collisions.
 It is particularly dangerous for a vessel to enter a wormhole soon after another vessel, as the turbulence may either damage the ship or make the transport too uncomfortable for passengers to endure.

 Xanto—the planet of Xanto hosts the most harsh penal colony in all the galaxy.
 Inmates there have been consigned to hard labor in the mines, and/or death.
 They are tattooed at the base of the spine—or their closest equivalent—with a circle of spinning triangles.
 There is no reprieve and no escape from the penal colony of Xanto, unless one of the gamblers in its casinos offers a bet to the inmate and the inmate chooses to accept the wager, of his or her free will.
 These wagers seldom end well for the inmate, but are usually accepted even so.